Dominic Matteo: Leeds United

 In August 2000 he joined Leeds United despite failing his medical with the club.
-He made his team debut against A.C.
-Milan the following month, in a UEFA Champions League contest.
+He made his team debut against AC Milan the following month, in a UEFA Champions League contest.
 He was one of Leeds' best players through their 2000–01 Champions League campaign, in which they achieved a semi-final place.
 He is fondly remembered by Leeds fans especially for the goal he scored at the San Siro against Milan, in the first group stage which ensured they would progress through to the next round.
 He ended that Champions League campaign with two goals, having also scored earlier against Beşiktaş.

 When Rio Ferdinand moved to Manchester United in the summer of 2002, Matteo was handed team captaincy.
 Leeds were relegated at the end of 2003–04, despite Matteo's two goals against Fulham and Wolverhampton Wanderers.

 His book, In My Defence, was published in 2011.
 In an interview, given at the time of the book's release, he said that he had liked working with David O'Leary and Peter Ridsdale at Leeds; " I loved working with David.
 He had been a great central defender at Arsenal.
 But, as things started to get on top of us, he spent more time in his office.
 He was nowhere near a failure and, if you finished fifth now, you would not expect the sack."